 Operating parameters 3PL

 Productivity and capacity per resource.
-Defaults reflect typical LATAM marketplace 3PL benchmarks; calibrate to your operation.
+Defaults reflect typical multi-country marketplace 3PL benchmarks; calibrate to your operation.

 Cost inputs 3PL · USD